 Abstract

 Biological systems are complex.
 In particular, the interactions between molecular components often form dense hairballs that, more often than not, are criticized for being inscrutable.
-We argue that one way of untangling these hairballs is through cross-disciplinary network comparison -- leveraging advances in other disciplines to obtain new biological intuition.
-In some cases, such comparisons enable direct transfer of mathematical formalism between disciplines, precisely describing the abstract associations between entities and allowing us to apply a variety of sophisticated formalisms to biology.
-In cases where the detailed structure of the network does not permit formalism transfer, comparison of mechanistic interactions in systems for which we have much day-to-day experience can provide interpretative analogies for relatively more abstruse biological networks.
+We argue that one way of untangling these hairballs is through cross-disciplinary network comparison—leveraging advances in other disciplines to obtain new biological intuition.
+In some cases, such comparisons enable the direct transfer of mathematical formalism between disciplines, precisely describing the abstract associations between entities and allowing us to apply a variety of sophisticated formalisms to biology.
+In cases where the detailed structure of the network does not permit the transfer of formalism, comparison of mechanistic interactions in systems for which we have significant day-to-day experience can provide interpretative analogies for relatively more abstruse biological networks.
 Here, we illustrate how these comparisons benefit the field with a few specific examples related to network growth, organizational hierarchies, and the evolution of adaptive systems.

 Introduction

 A signature of biology in the “omic” era is the shift of attention away from the isolated interrogation of a few individual molecular components toward more holistic profiling of entire cellular systems (Baker, 2013).
-Before molecular biologists studied protein complexes consisting of a few dozen proteins, but now proteomic methods are able to probe the interactions between thousands of proteins.
+Molecular biologists used to studied protein complexes consisting of a few dozen proteins; however, proteomic methods are now able to probe the interactions between thousands of proteins.
 Similarly, geneticists who would previously manipulate a single gene for functional characterization can now employ high-throughput techniques to study the relationships between all genes in an organism.
 In many cases, genome-scale information describing how components interact is captured best by a network representation (Barabási and Oltvai, 2004).
-However, cellular molecular networks probed by genomics and systems biology have such large size and complexity that gaining intuition or novel insights about biology is not always easy (Lander, 2010).
+However, the cellular molecular networks probed by genomics and systems biology are of such great size and complexity that gaining intuition or novel insights about biology is not always easy (Lander, 2010).

 What approaches might help in deciphering these hairballs?
 Throughout the history of science, many advances in biology were catalyzed by discoveries in other disciplines.
-For instance, the maturation of X-ray diffraction facilitated the discovery of the double helix and, subsequently, the characterization of structures of thousands of proteins.
-Thus, one may wonder whether ideas in other areas of science could help us with the “hairball challenge”.
-While the influx of ideas related to reductionism mostly originated from subfields of physics and chemistry, to understand biology from a systems perspective we may benefit from new catalysts originating in disciplines as diverse as engineering, behavioral science, and sociology.
+For instance, the maturation of X-ray diffraction facilitated the discovery of the double helix and, subsequently, the characterization of structures containing thousands of proteins.
+Thus, one may wonder whether ideas in other areas of science could help us with the “hairball challenge.”
+While the influx of ideas related to reductionism mostly originated from subfields of physics and chemistry, in order to understand biology from a systems perspective we may benefit from new catalysts originating in disciplines as diverse as engineering, behavioral science, and sociology.
 These new ideas are centered on the concept of the network.
 In fact, comparisons and analogies are not new to biology.
-For instance, to illustrate the principles of selection Dawkins coined the meme, a unit carrying cultural information analogous to the gene in biology, which undergoes a similar form of selection (Dawkins, 2006).
+For instance, to illustrate the principles of selection, Dawkins coined the meme, a unit carrying cultural information analogous to the gene in biology that undergoes a similar form of selection (Dawkins, 2006).
 This comparison has been further elaborated in the proto field of phylomemetics, which concerns itself with phylogenetic analysis of non-genetic data (Howe and Windram, 2011).
-Nevertheless, comparing a bio-molecular network with a complex network from a disparate field, say sociology, may appear to be comparing apples to oranges.
+Nevertheless, comparing a bio-molecular network with a complex network from a disparate field, e.g., sociology, may appear to be comparing apples to oranges.
 What kinds of comparison can truly deepen our understanding?
 The key is to find an optimal level of abstraction and simplification.

 A spectrum of cellular descriptions